-Let your kids’ creativity flourish with these DIY Halloween decorations!
+Let your kids' creativity flourish with these DIY Halloween crafts!
 Let them create and cut out the design while you achieve the glowing eyes with some LED tea lights and ping-pong balls.
 These will make great additions to both indoor and outdoor decoration!

 11. Sugar Skull Wreath

 There's nothing wrong with adding some flowers and ribbons to your Halloween ensemble.
 I don't know about you, but I think felt flowers add a little color to the somber season.
 This sugar skull wreath is sure to be a welcome change from all the blacks, whites, and grays of the holiday.

 Your trick-or-treaters will surely have a happy Halloween if they are greeted by Big-boned Al at your door.
 For an even bigger surprise, tug on his strings and see him move around–that's sure to make the kids giggle and squeal.
 Who wouldn't want a friendly trick-or-treater greeter on their front porch?